blukii/Developers/blukiiHub/configuration_en.md

 * **Push Interval**: Time (in seconds) of one collection duration.

+* **Life Monitoring**: If option "Push even if no packets found" is checked, the blukii Hub pushes requests to server even if no frame data is available.
+This option is only available if at least one Data Type is selected.

 Note:

 * It is recommended to reduce the processed and transferred data amount.
 Consider the Data Processing settings for optimizing your system: